Effects of climate change on oceans

-These changes harm marine ecosystems, which can accelerate species extinctions or cause population explosions, altering species distribution.
-This also affects coastal fishing and tourism.
-Rising water temperatures will also harm various oceanic ecosystems, such as coral reefs.
-The direct effect is coral bleaching on these reefs, which are sensitive to even minor temperature changes, so a small increase in temperature could have a significant impact in these environments.
-Ocean acidification and temperature rise will also affect the productivity and distribution of species within the ocean, threatening fisheries and upsetting marine ecosystems.
-Loss of sea ice habitats due to warming will severely impact the many polar species that rely on it.
-The interactions between many of these climate change factors increase pressures on the climate system and ocean ecosystems.
+These changes harm marine ecosystems, and this can lead to biodiversity loss or changes in species distribution.
+This in turn can affect fishing and coastal tourism.
+For example, rising water temperatures are harming tropical coral reefs.
+The direct effect is coral bleaching on these reefs, because they are sensitive to even minor temperature changes.
+So a small increase in water temperature could have a significant impact in these environments.
+Another example is loss of sea ice habitats due to warming.
+This will have severe impacts on polar bears and other animals that rely on it.
+The effects of climate change on oceans put additional pressures on ocean ecosystems which are already under pressure by other impacts from human activities.

 Changes due to rising greenhouse gas levels

 Presently (2020), atmospheric carbon dioxide (CO2) levels of more than 410 parts per million (ppm) are nearly 50% higher than preindustrial levels.
 These elevated levels and rapid growth rates are unprecedented in the geological record's 55 million years.
-The source for this excess CO_{2} is clearly established as human-driven, reflecting a mix of anthropogenic fossil fuel, industrial, and land-use/land-change emissions.
+The source for this excess CO_{2} is clearly established as human-driven, reflecting a mix of fossil fuel burning, industrial, and land-use/land-change emissions.
 The idea that the ocean serves as a major sink for anthropogenic CO_{2} has been discussed in scientific literature since at least the late 1950s.
 Several pieces of evidence point to the ocean absorbing roughly a quarter of total anthropogenic CO_{2} emissions.